jakub-swiniarski/surf/README.md

 ## Changes:
 - go to duckduckgo if no arguments,
-- greater zoom by default.
+- greater zoom by default,
+- dark mode by default.